-There are now just eight days between me and the deadline for the 2016 North Carolina State Fair.
+There are now just eight days to go meaning that there are 192 hours between me and the deadline for the 2016 North Carolina State Fair.

 My progress has been slow at times, but in an effort to jumpstart some finishing mojo, I made this Scooby Doo inspired baby sweater using Moogly’s Eloise baby sweater pattern: